Soul Central: Biography

 The follow-up single "Need You Now" was an instrumental, and failed to match the success of the previous single, peaking at number 109 in the UK.

 In May 2006, Soul Central released "In-Ten-City", a single promoted by Pete Tong on his BBC Radio 1 show.
 The track was released by the record company Soul Heaven/Defected and featured Billie on vocals.
 The song's title appeared to pay tribute to the Chicago, Illinois-based R&B and house-music act "Ten City" (derived from intensity), that enjoyed a number of club hits and urban radio hits in the late 1980s and early 1990s.

 In August 2007, "Time After Time" (featuring Abigail Bailey) was released.
 It did not appear on the UK Singles Chart, but debuted at number 11 on the UK Indie Chart.

 In 2008, Soul Central remixed "Glitter", a number-one hit song by the Japanese singer Ayumi Hamasaki.
 The remix appeared on her album Ayu-mi-x 6: Gold.

 In 2019, Soul Central released "Un Amore Supremo", a balearic single that featured production and writing credits to Paul Timothy and Matt Mckillop, originally from the UK house act, Deep City Soul.
+Both appear in combined credits dating back many years for respected Soulful House releases.

 In 2020, Soul Central officially announced new member Matt Mckillop with the replacement and move to ensure the act continued to evolve.
 Subsequent tracks released digitally and on vinyl include "The Destroyer", as featured by Graeme Park on the live stream Hacienda House Party 2, with Kevin Saunderson, Arthur Baker, and Louie Vega.
-"Pimp Life EP" was the duo's new vinyl release exclusive to Juno music.
+"Pimp Life EP" was the duo's formative vinyl release for the newly launched Electric Shrine label, exclusive to Juno music.
 Digital originals followed with "Ice Queen" and "What Ya Gonna Do", complimenting their remix of Ken 45 - Your Body.

+In the years that followed, the act delivered countless club anthems, including a live orchestral performance of “The Destroyer”, while continuing to appear at major festivals and global hotspots such as Café Del Mar and Pikes Ibiza for the iconic Back To Mine series, alongside other legendary artists.
+In 2023, Soul Central received a Grammy nomination for their release on DJ Spen’s Quantize Recordings, collaborating with Crystal Waters and Robin S on “Love One Another.”
+As the act continues to evolve, so too does their global audience and sound, expanding far beyond their original house roots to embrace a richer, more diverse musical identity.